Souma20/Antei_assignment/README.md

     - If the model detects a critical or urgent condition based on its analysis, notify the listed contact.
     - Integrate with email or SMS APIs to send real-time alerts.

-  # HealthGPT

-A medical AI system for visual question answering and image reconstruction tasks.

 ## Installation